Thomas Henry Huxley: Public duties and awards

 From 1870 onwards, Huxley was to some extent drawn away from scientific research by the claims of public duty.
 He served on eight Royal Commissions, from 1862 to 1884.
 From 1871 to 1880 he was a Secretary of the Royal Society and from 1883 to 1885 he was president.
 He was president of the Geological Society from 1868 to 1870.
 In 1870, he was president of the British Association at Liverpool and, in the same year was elected a member of the newly constituted London School Board.
 He was president of the Quekett Microscopical Club from 1877 to 1879.
 He was the leading person amongst those who reformed the Royal Society, persuaded government about science, and established scientific education in British schools and universities.

 He was awarded the highest honours then open to British men of science.
 The Royal Society, who had elected him as Fellow when he was 25 (1851), awarded him the Royal Medal the next year (1852), a year before Charles Darwin got the same award.
 He was the youngest biologist to receive such recognition.

+He was elected to Honorary membership of the Manchester Literary and Philosophical Society in 1872.

 Then later in life he received the Copley Medal in 1888 and the Darwin Medal in 1894; the Geological Society awarded him the Wollaston Medal in 1876; the Linnean Society awarded him the Linnean Medal in 1890.
 There were many other elections and appointments to eminent scientific bodies; these and his many academic awards are listed in the Life and Letters.
 He turned down many other appointments, notably the Linacre chair in zoology at Oxford and the Mastership of University College, Oxford.